-Apart from highlighting your qualifications, contact information, experience etc, the following points will provide a hint on how to prepare the resume for a Pharmacist position.
+Apart from highlighting your qualifications, contact information, experience etc, the following points for a Pharmacist CV will provide resume writing ideas on how to prepare the resume for a Pharmacist position.

 Use important keywords in your resume (i.e.: pharmacology, dispensing and compounding, medication therapy, pharmaceutical research, and in specialty areas like acute and critical care, ICU, nuclear pharmaceuticals, and retail etc.

 Narrate some of the main reasons why you should be called for the interview.
 For example: